AnnikaV9/usv3-framework/README.md

 4. Run the bot with `poetry run bot`

-## Adding modules
+## Adding your own stuff
-usv3 can be extended by adding and registering modules.
-Modules are stored in the [usv3/events](usv3/events) directory.
-Each module should be in its own file and have a class named `Module`.
-The class should have a method named `run()` that is called when the module is triggered.
+usv3 can be extended by adding modules that get triggered on various events.

 A basic module for the command event looks like this:
 ```python